JAlcocerT/JAlcocerT/content/blog/iot-microcontrol.md

 If you are into websites...

-Be aware that the ESP32 could be your small webserver
+Be aware that the ESP32 could potentially be your **small webserver**

 * <https://www.youtube.com/watch?v=Ra3iWgOfveQ>